Back to jobs

 • Leads a high-performing engineering organization responsible for the successful operational delivery of projects across the regional portfolio of client projects.

 • Acts as a true partner in meeting the needs of clients’ business.
-Must listen, be passionate to explore opportunities and solve client problems proactively on an ongoing basis.
+Must listen, be passionate about exploring opportunities, and solve client problems proactively on an ongoing basis.

-• With partners in Commercial, develops and executes the regional account strategy, including proactive client retention and expansion as well as identifying and supporting development of new business
+• With partners in Commercial, develop and executes the regional account strategy, including proactive client retention and expansion as well as identifying and supporting development of new business.

-• Drives visibility through industry events, social media, and other marketing initiatives and engagement opportunities
+• Engages in active participation in the RTP life sciences community with an established network of professional relationships.
+Drives visibility through industry events, social media, and other marketing initiatives and engagement opportunities.

 Education: